asdwer20/dsol/README.md

 # 🛢️ DSOL: Direct Sparse Odometry Lite

+## Build Directions for ERL

+1. Recursively clone erl_car_localization repository in your catkin workspace.

+2. Run Catkin build with Release version.

+All the missing dependencies are built simultaneously with catkin cmake.
+These include abseil, fmt, glog, xtl, xtensor.

+## Run Instructions for ERL

+Use dsol_ros to run realtime using data from ros topic, and dsol_data to run on datasets.
+Check the launch file to see the configurable parameters; topic names, camera intrinsics, frame names can be modified here.

 ## Reference

 Chao Qu, Shreyas S. Shivakumar, Ian D. Miller, Camillo J. Taylor